archilex/advanced-tables-docs/v3.md

     ->managedPresetView(myCustomManagedPresetView::class)
 ```

-#### Disabling Preset View management
+#### Disabling Preset View management (New)

 By default, Preset Views will be sorted in the order they are added to the `getPresetViews()` array.
 Similarly, any Preset View that has the `favorite()` method will be displayed by default in the end-user's Favorites Bar, and any Preset View without `favorite()` will be displayed in the View Manager.

-By default, users can sort Preset Views as well as add/remove them from the Favorites Bar.
+Advanced Tables v3 now allows Preset Views to be managed by the end-user.
+Users can sort Preset Views as well as add/remove them from the Favorites Bar.

 If you need to disable Preset View management you may do so by passing `false` to the `->globalUserViewsManageable()` method:

 ```php
 AdvancedTablesPlugin::make()